mIRC-Scripters/mirckb/docs/source/beginner/string_and_token_manipulation.rst

    var %str = $deltok(<list>, <Nth_pos-N2th_pos>, <code_point>)
    var %str = $remtok(<list>, <token>, <Nth_pos>, <code_point>)

-$deltok can delete a single token or multiple depending on the specified range. $remtok’s parameter is used to specify the Nth matching token to be removed.
+$deltok can delete a single token or multiple depending on the specified range. $remtok's parameter is used to specify the Nth matching token to be removed.
 If is 0, all matching tokens are removed.

 .. code:: text